fastify/fluent-json-schema/README.md

 Normally inheritance with JSON Schema is achieved with `allOf`.
-However when `.additionalProperties(false)` is used the validator won't understand which properties come from the base schema. `S.extend` creates a schema merging the base into the new one so that the validator knows all the properties because it's evaluating only a single schema.
+However when `.additionalProperties(false)` is used the validator won't understand which properties come from the base schema. `S.extend` creates a schema merging the base into the new one so that the validator knows all the properties because it is evaluating only a single schema.
-For example in a CRUD API `POST /users` could use the `userBaseSchema` rather than `GET /users` or `PATCH /users` use the `userSchema` which contains the `id`, `createdAt` and `updatedAt` generated server side.
+For example, in a CRUD API `POST /users` could use the `userBaseSchema` rather than `GET /users` or `PATCH /users` use the `userSchema` which contains the `id`, `createdAt` and `updatedAt` generated server side.

 ```js